udon-code-studios/https-docker/README.md

 ## Initial Setup

-1. Map the domain name to the IP address of website host (e.g. using an A record in Google Domains or Freenom).
+1. Map the target domain name to the IP address of website host (e.g. using an A record in Google Domains or Freenom).
 2. After cloning this repository, launch an NGINX instance to handle the initial certbot challenge process using the `initial-setup.conf` configuration file.

 ```